TessMyers/widdle/README.md

 <details>
   <summary>Spoiler warning</summary>

-  Spoiler text.
-Note that it's important to have a space after the summary tag.
-You should be able to write any markdown you want inside the `<details>` tag... just make sure you close `<details>` afterward.
-</details>

     abets
     flick
     grown
     jumpy
-vozhd (not even english, but apparently it's a scrabble word)
+    vozhd (not even english, but apparently it's a scrabble word  ¯\_(ツ)_/¯ )

     Q and X will be your only letters that haven't been ruled in or out, so your final guess should be fairly straightforward.

-###Usage
+</details>

+Usage

 uhh, working on improving this bit